Matwix/RaveFM-Discord-Bot/README.md

 # How does it work?

-This bot was coded in Discord.JS and uses ffmpeg-binaries with opusscript to play the music.
+This bot was coded in Discord.JS v12 and uses ffmpeg-binaries with @discordjs/opus to play the music.

 # How do I setup?